valkey-io/valkey-doc/docs/reference/cluster-spec.md

     3886e65cc906bfd9b1f7e7bde468726a052d1dae 127.0.0.1:6380 master - 1318428930 1318428931 2 connected 1365-2729
     d289c575dcbc4bdd2931585fd4339089e461a27d 127.0.0.1:6381 master - 1318428931 1318428931 3 connected 2730-4095

 In the above listing the different fields are in order: node id, address:port, flags, last ping sent, last pong received, configuration epoch, link state, slots.
-Details about the above fields will be covered as soon as we talk of specific parts of Redis Cluster.
+Details about the above fields will be covered as soon as we talk of specific parts of Valkey Cluster.

 ### The cluster bus

-Every Redis Cluster node has an additional TCP port for receiving incoming connections from other Redis Cluster nodes.
+Every Valkey Cluster node has an additional TCP port for receiving incoming connections from other Valkey Cluster nodes.
 This port will be derived by adding 10000 to the data port or it can be specified with the cluster-port config.

 Example 1:

-If a Redis node is listening for client connections on port 6379, and you do not add cluster-port parameter in redis.conf, the Cluster bus port 16379 will be opened.
+If a Valkey node is listening for client connections on port 6379, and you do not add cluster-port parameter in server.conf, the Cluster bus port 16379 will be opened.

 Example 2:

-If a Redis node is listening for client connections on port 6379, and you set cluster-port 20000 in redis.conf, the Cluster bus port 20000 will be opened.
+If a Valkey node is listening for client connections on port 6379, and you set cluster-port 20000 in server.conf, the Cluster bus port 20000 will be opened.

 Node-to-node communication happens exclusively using the Cluster bus and the Cluster bus protocol: a binary protocol composed of frames of different types and sizes.
-The Cluster bus binary protocol is not publicly documented since it is not intended for external software devices to talk with Redis Cluster nodes using this protocol.
-However you can obtain more details about the Cluster bus protocol by reading the `cluster.h` and `cluster.c` files in the Redis Cluster source code.
+The Cluster bus binary protocol is not publicly documented since it is not intended for external software devices to talk with Valkey Cluster nodes using this protocol.
+However you can obtain more details about the Cluster bus protocol by reading the `cluster.h` and `cluster.c` files in the Valkey Cluster source code.

 ### Cluster topology

-Redis Cluster is a full mesh where every node is connected with every other node using a TCP connection.
+Valkey Cluster is a full mesh where every node is connected with every other node using a TCP connection.

 In a cluster of N nodes, every node has N-1 outgoing TCP connections, and N-1 incoming connections.